 In business, ROI (return on investment) is routinely calculated, planned and monitored.
 Many organizations’ expectations of these monetary rewards programs include employee retention as well as achievement of critical goals and targets.
-But, the greater value of these programs can best be gained and measured in the achievement of the business strategy — in particular, the company’s competitive differentiation.
+But, the greater value of these programs can best be gained and measured in the achievement of the business strategy — in particular, the company’s competitive differentiation and its strategic growth plan.

 Designing compensation, commission and bonus programs that aren’t tied to competitive differentiation can have costly unintended consequences.
 Let’s look at two examples that are typical in today’s organizations.